Hobs: The Crowdstorm buyers' guide

 So you’re clued up on hobs: what do you do next?
 Well that bit's simple.

 You can narrow down your choice with our handy filters, then browse all the latest offers and hobs deals with the best prices from a huge range of the UK’s best independent retailers.
-And you'll find all the big names in hobs right here - from Hotpoint through to Samsung.
+And you'll find all the big names right here - from Hotpoint through to Samsung and Siemens hobs.

 Once you’ve found a deal that catches your eye, click the offer and you’ll be transferred over to the site of your selected independent retailer where you can simply click and buy!